Partitioning is one

 partitions to be scanned, since there is no way perform automatic partition

 pruning when the database has no control over row placement.
-When the PARTITION
+When the PARTITION clause is used, you

 must be sure to perform the operation against the correct partition.SQL> DELETE FROM system_partitioned_tab PARTITION (part_2) WHERE id = 1;